ATariq1/VLSI-Defect-Model/README.md

 This is a solution to the problem presented above.

-The machine learning model is TensorFlow Keras seqeuntial neural network.
+The machine learning model is a TensorFlow Keras seqeuntial neural network.

 It contains 4 layers and has ~80% accuracy in detecting defects